How to Access Property Records in Oregon

 - Payment Guidelines - The document may include guidelines on how to contribute to the loan, minimum contribution amounts, and the deadline for total loan repayment.

-- Penalties - The document should provide information on fines and fees for late or missed payments.
-It may also include provisions for foreclosure.
+- Penalties - The document should provide information on fines and fees for late or missed payments and may also include provisions for foreclosure.

 - Lender and Borrower - The document should provide information on the lender and borrower, plus their rights and responsibilities.